Part One of Your Goal Setting Master Series

 At the end of the day

-The pregame is vital to the success of your goal setting process; I cannot stress this enough.
+The pregame is vital to the success of your personal goal setting process; I cannot stress this enough.
 It makes sense that generally speaking, people don’t meet their goals, because they don’t set themselves up for success.
 They skip this easy part and head straight to just blurting out their goals.
 Don’t be like them.
 Be like you.
 Just a better prepared you!

 Next week, in Part Two of Your Goal Setting Master Series, we’re going to talk about how to identify goals that really truly & deeply matter to you.
 You know, those goals that make your chest burst with pride?
 Or goals that are so grounded in you that you feel your heart thump to its very own unique beat when you think about them?